 We protect on-premises resources from external parties with Firewalls, VPNs and DMZ, and hardware security modules (HSM), while access control is managed through windows Domains, Users, and Groups.

 We will need to set up Azure AD for BizTalk service accounts while migrating BizTalk to Azure Cloud.
 Azure also provides many network security and access control features like Network Security Groups (NSGs), VNETs, Firewalls, Role-based Access Control & Security, and Audit Dashboard.

 Migration to Azure is a staged process that happens over a span of time.
 Sometimes, the switch over from the on-premises integration platform to Azure Cloud is not instantaneous, or we need to migrate data from SQL Servers, Logs, and BAM Reports’ data to the Cloud.
 For that, we must plan a data migration strategy and manage production downtimes.

 5. Latency and Throughput requirements

-We have full control over hardware and network on-premises, and we can scale it up or optimize to meet transaction latency and message throughput requirements.
+We have full control over hardware and network on-premises, and we can scale it up or optimize it to meet transaction latency and message throughput requirements.
 We should carefully plan integration solution architecture in Azure Cloud to meet latency and throughput requirements.
-Azure iPaaS provides auto-scaling to handle higher loads but we should consider iPaaS components rate limitation and message size restrictions when designing the solution.
-The solution design should consider the handling of unexpected delay or blackout over a network or receiving duplicate messages from the Service Bus messaging.
+Azure iPaaS provides auto-scaling to handle higher loads but we should consider iPaaS components’ rate limitation and message size restrictions when designing the solution.
+The solution design should consider the handling of unexpected delays or blackouts over a network or receiving duplicate messages from the Service Bus messaging.

 6. BizTalk artifacts Migration to Azure iPaaS